 I looked back to the teacher, and let out a fragile, fake smile.

 "As I was saying class..." he continued with his intro to today’s lesson.

 Even though I was angry and embarrassed, I still participated in class, I threw up my hand for nearly every question.
 There’s one question I don’t know the answer to and it was killing me that I didn’t know it.
 But it’s not for math class.
 Why am I treated this way, why have I been treated this way for so long?
 This question floated around my mind.
 Creating endless scenarios of alternate universes, where things were nice.
 Where every day was not so expected to be filled with torment.

-After Math class had ended, so did school, Math is my last class of the day so I was happy to be finally heading home.
-I left the classroom, but I wasn’t rushing to make the bus, in fact I was walking, falling behind everyone else.
+After Math class had ended, so did school, it is my last class of the day so I was happy to be finally heading home.
+I left the classroom, but I wasn’t rushing to make the bus, in fact I was walking, taking my time, and falling behind everyone else.
 I wasn’t going to take the bus today; I decided that I’d walk home like I used to do last year.
 It was a bright and warm day in April; this was the perfect time to live here in Maine.
-Especially since I lived in a more rural part of the state, I don’t have to deal with the salty air of the ocean, there’s more trees and backroads than water and highways around here.
+Especially since I lived in a more rural part of the state, I don’t have to deal with the salty air of the ocean, there’s more trees and back roads than water and highways around here.

 Outside the front door of my school, the sun and its bright, ever-loving warmth greeted me.
 I stood just outside the open doors and held my hand just above my brow line to shade my eyes.
 As the heat was getting absorbed into my skin, I felt the sharp bitterness of a harsh wind blowing desperately through the students as they left the building.
 Today I wore only a thin long-sleeved shirt and jeans.
 Also considering the fact that my shirt and hair are still a bit damp from Stacy, the wind is going to feel twice as brisk.